 Like the approximately 700,000 social workers in the United States, Licensed Clinical Social Workers (LCSW) are dedicated to helping people cope with challenges.
 Though similar in mission to Licensed Social Workers, LCSWs gain advanced counseling techniques and medical knowledge to help them address mental and emotional health issues.

-LCSWs work independently without supervision, and in many cases they are the only professionals providing mental health services to their community.
-To qualify for their role, LCSW candidates take a specific coursework at the master’s degree level and spend significant time gaining clinical experience under supervision.
+LCSWs work independently without supervision, and in many cases, they are the only professionals providing mental health services to their community.
+To qualify for their role, LCSW candidates take specific coursework at the master’s degree level and spend significant time gaining clinical experience under supervision.

-Though the journey is demanding, the rewards of providing support and resources to clients makes becoming an LCSW all worthwhile.
+Though the journey is demanding, the rewards of providing support and resources to clients make becoming an LCSW all worthwhile.